carpentries/maintainer-onboarding/_episodes/02-communicate-contributors.md

 (or other resource) in order to become certified.
 We train over a thousand people each year to be Instructors, about half of whom complete the certification process.
 A large proportion of the contributions you will receive come from Instructor trainees.

-During Instructor Training, we [strongly encourage contributors](https://carpentries.github.io/instructor-training/20-checkout/) to contribute to discussion on existing PRs and issues, to submit a PR to resolve an issue that the Maintainers have marked "help wanted", or to submit issues describing bugs or difficulties in teaching the lesson.
+During Instructor Training, we [strongly encourage contributors](https://carpentries.github.io/instructor-training/checkout/) to contribute to discussion on existing PRs and issues, to submit a PR to resolve an issue that the Maintainers have marked "help wanted", or to submit issues describing bugs or difficulties in teaching the lesson.

 Keeping your repository's "help wanted" list up-to-date is a great way to maximize useful contributions.
 The Carpentries website compiles [a list of all issues marked with the "help wanted" tag](https://carpentries.org/help-wanted-issues/) across all of our official lessons.
-Contributors can search this list to find issues and PRs where Maintainers have specifically requested help, making it more likely that their contribution will be useful and accepted.
+Contributors can search this list to find places where Maintainers have specifically requested help, making it more likely that their contribution will be useful and accepted.

 > ## Help Wanted (5 minutes)